 If you notice something “off” then they should not be given any more.

 If everything goes smoothly then go ahead and add it to their list of treats.

 Make sure you remove the pit and never give your rabbit cherry twigs or leaves as they can be poisonous.

 Parts Of A Cherry Your Rabbit Should Never Eat

 While they can be a great special treat, there are some parts of a cherry you should never give your rabbit.
-This includes:

 - Cherry stems